Happy Birthday, Coleman Silk

 The second theme is the unpredictability of fate.
 Some people at some times just get crapped on, benevolent universe or not.
 This theme is most realized in Coleman’s mistress and her ex-husband, but also in Coleman’s encounter with the forces of Political Correctness and in a youthful love affair that just can’t work out.
 Zuckerman references Sophocles at this point.
 Unsaid in the air is the famous quote from Oedipus the King, “Count no man happy until he dies, free of pain at last.”

-For a time I worried that this was Roth’s last word on Coleman and on the universe, but it is not.
+For a time I worried that this tragic message was Roth’s last word on Coleman and on the universe, but it is not.
 It’s more complicated than that.
-What saves Coleman from his madness and his mistress from her loneliness is that life force.
+What saves Coleman from his madness and his mistress from her loneliness is that life force of his.
 That life force is the third theme.
 Roth seems to be a bit sex-obsessed (One of his novels is called The Breast.), but he seems to allow that Coleman’s ambition to be an individual is just as valid an aspect of the life force as sex.
-But what he doesn’t allow is the idea that just making speeches without taking action is a valid aspect of the life force.

 And what Roth, and therefore Zuckerman and also Coleman object to is misguided notions of purity, the kind that generate moral hysteria.
 The fact that life, at least any life worth leading, is messy, is the fourth theme of the novel and the one which gives rise to the title.
 But far from being an objection to life, that messiness can save a life.